 Other Dangers Associated With Ecstasy Use

-in addition to the short and long term effects, there are also other dangers associated with ecstasy use.
+in addition to the short and long-term effects, there are also other dangers associated with ecstasy use.
 Individuals who use ecstasy in conjunction with alcohol and other drugs are at increased risk for deadly overdose.
-Alcohol and ecstasy disrupt body temperature regulation and impairs an individual’s judgment, which increases the likelihood that individuals will take use more of the drug which can result in a greater risk for an overdose.
-Ecstasy users also use the drug in conjunction with cocaine and heroin and users can experience extreme swings of emotions, panic and paranoia.
+Alcohol and ecstasy disrupt body temperature regulation and impairs an individual’s judgment, which increases the likelihood that individuals will use more of the drug which can result in a greater risk for an overdose.
+Ecstasy users also use the drug in conjunction with cocaine and heroin and users can experience extreme swings of emotions, panic, and paranoia.
 When users withdraw from the drug, they can experience depression and anxiety to a severe enough degree in which they take the drug repeatedly to stay high.

 If you are looking to break your ecstasy addiction, the best way to accomplish that is undergoing medical detoxification at a qualified and clean detox center under the supervision of medical professionals.
 Experienced medical staff will be able to prescribe medication to help you deal with the withdrawal symptoms and help you become both medically stable and substance free.
-After medical detox, undergoing treatment at an impatient rehab center is highly recommended since you will benefit from being in a controlled environment as you quit ecstasy and cope with the after-effects of your use and addiction.
+After medical detox, undergoing treatment at an inpatient rehab center is highly recommended since you will benefit from being in a controlled environment as you quit ecstasy and cope with the after-effects of your use and addiction.

 You Can Have Fun Without Ecstasy

-For those who take ecstasy, the feelings of euphoria, energy and empathy are very strong and users often have strong feelings of connection and love with others.
+For those who take ecstasy, the feelings of euphoria, energy, and empathy are very strong and users often have strong feelings of connection and love with others.
 These feelings of floating and warmth, while real to the ecstasy user, come at a terrible price.
 The environments in which use of the drug is common can be nightmarish when things go wrong.
 If you or a loved one is taking ecstasy and want to quit, you may wonder if you will be able to have fun and be truly happy without it…the answer is definitely yes.

 If you undergo drug treatment at an inpatient facility, you have the time to focus on the root causes of your ecstasy addiction.
 During your time in treatment, you can rediscover the person that you were before your ecstasy addiction and rekindle those passions that you enjoyed and shared with others.
 There are many things that you can do in sobriety that can give you the thrill that you found in your ecstasy addiction.
-Regular exercise, proper nutrition and self-care are all foundations on which you can build your life in recovery.
+Regular exercise, proper nutrition, and self-care are all foundations on which you can build your life in recovery.
 Additionally, you can rediscover old hobbies and find new ones, especially those in the arts and music which are expressive.

 Most importantly, you can find happiness and have fun with the family and friends who love and support you and know the person you truly are on the inside.
 To find freedom from ecstasy addiction the right way, you can call our addiction specialists at 855-534-3574 or contact us online.